masp/erty/designs/types/OVERVIEW.md

 Part of what makes types in other languages valuable is instant feedback from the compiler whether code is calling functions, matching patterns, or passing arguments correctly.
 This is not possible with Erlang specs.

-Garlang will support types that are enforced by the compiler.
-Types are mandatory for all Garlang code, but is optional for Erlang code.
+ertylang will support types that are enforced by the compiler.
+Types are mandatory for all ertylang code, but is optional for Erlang code.
 The compiler behaves similar to Typescript, where it tries to be as helpful as possible, but assumes `any` if it's working with typeless Erlang code.

 ## Goals
 1. Types are enforced by the compiler.